Economic Problems of Bangladesh and Solutions

 Proper planning

 Proper and effective planning is the key to economic development.
-The plan should be made by the expertise and the government should implement those.
-For the rural sector there must have a rural development plan.
+The plan should be made by the experts and the government should implement those.
+For the rural sector, there must be a rural development plan.

 Equal distribution of resources